 While waiting for the trolley to take us to Pass-a-Grille, we saw two large unmarked buses with police escorts before and behind them go by.
 Were they team busses?
 Alabama or Clemson?
 On their way to the championship game in Tampa?
 We decided it was fun to think that they were.
 Who else would have police escorts?

 We had a beautiful walk around Pass-a-Grille along the bay to the very end of the island and then back along the Gulf.
-Another trolley ride and we were home for our 5 pm puzzle and drink.
+We were home for our 5 pm puzzle and drink.